 Editor’s note: Looking for a business loan?
 Fill out the below questionnaire to be connected with vendors that can help.

 How can you get an unsecured business loan?

 Several alternative lenders provide small businesses with unsecured loans.
-Depending on the type of loan you need, you can likely find a lender out there who will provide one to you, and with no personal guarantee.
+Depending on the type of loan you need, you can likely find a lender that will provide one to you, and with no personal guarantee.
 Again, the interest rate and fees are likely to be higher.

-Applying for unsecured loans usually involves reviewing a company's loan offering and filling out an application online or over the phone.
-The company will review your business information, as well as your credit score and other financial statements, to determine whether your business qualifies for the loan.
-Many unsecured loans are short-term loans that are paid back in just over a year's time.
+Applying for unsecured loans usually involves reviewing a company’s loan offerings and filling out an application online or over the phone.
+The company will review your business information, as well as your credit score and financial statements, to determine whether your business qualifies for the loan.
+Many unsecured loans are short-term loans that are paid back in just over a year.

-When you apply for an unsecured loan with an alternative lender, you'll likely need to provide documentation about your business's financial stability.
-It's important to review each lender's website to determine what their requirements are.
-We recommend having basic personal documents, like a government-issued photo identification, ready, as well as recent bank statements, credit card processing information, and maybe even tax returns.
-[Interested in Business Loans and Financing Options?
-Check out our top picks.]
+When you apply for an unsecured loan with an alternative lender, you’ll likely need to provide documentation about your business’s financial stability.
+It’s important to review each lender’s website to determine what their requirements are.
+We recommend having basic personal documents ready, such as a government-issued photo ID, recent bank statements, credit card processing information and maybe even tax returns.

-What credit score do you need for an unsecured business loan?
+What credit score do you need to get an unsecured business loan?

 This will vary by lender.
-In our comprehensive review of SBG Funding, we found that it accepts credit scores from 525 to 800.
-Many lenders may advertise flexibility, and in some cases accept it, but the tried-and-true rule is the better your credit score, the more likely you are to get approved for a loan.
+In our comprehensive review of SBG Funding, we found that it accepts credit scores as low as 500.
+Many lenders may advertise their flexibility, but the tried-and-true rule is the better your credit score, the more likely you are to get approved for a loan.
 A credit score around 700 is usually considered good, with 800 and up being the best.

 Your best bet is to talk directly to the lender about your situation.
 There are no hard-and-fast rules for unsecured business loans; if you have a poor credit score, do your best to negotiate a deal with a bank or an online lender.